-To install missing patches using an automated task, click on the Automation button at the top of the PM page.
+To install missing configuration patches using an automated task, click on the Automation button at the top of the CM page.
 The Automation page will display the list of non-compliant assets.

 Select an asset you want to remediate non-compliant assets automatically and click on the Create Automation Rule button to schedule a task.
 Schedule a Task dialog is displayed as shown in the below image.

 Select patches based on severity and click on the Next button.

 Specify how often you need to run a scan and select the option to reboot.
 Choose to set the task to execute on a different date, either weekly, monthly, or daily.
 If weekly, specify the days and time.
 If monthly, specify the dates and time.
 Select scripts to run while rebooting, specify the task name and provide the patching notification message to display after completing the activity.
 You can also select groups to apply the rule settings.
 Click on the Create Automation Rule button.

 Users can rollback patches, remove devices, and reboot devices from the Status page.
 Select a device and click on the Rollback patches button to apply patches to the device.

 To remove a job applied for the device, select a device, and click on the Remove Device button.
 Select a device from the device list and click on the Reboot Device button.
 Specify the task name, reboot message, and select schedule options as immediate or custom date.
 After filling in the details, click on the Reboot button.
 A reboot task will be applied to the device.

 The Alerts feature sends a notification to the specified email on compliance issues.
 This setting must be configured before the first scheduled scan.

 - Click on the Alerts option on the left pane.

 - Turn on Subscription Status to enable compliance alerts.